GregoriusAviantoro/IS-477/README.md

 **License**: Open access, publicly available

 **Description**:
-The World Happiness Report is an annual publication that ranks countries by their happiness levels based on the Cantril Ladder life evaluation.
-Respondents rate their current life from 0 (worst possible) to 10 (best possible).
-The report also includes explanatory factors that contribute to the happiness score.
+The World Happiness Report is an annual publication that establishes global rankings of countries based on their citizens' reported happiness levels.
+The core measure is the Cantril Ladder life evaluation, where survey respondents are asked to visualize a ladder with steps numbered from 0 (representing the worst possible life) to 10 (representing the best possible life) and indicate where they currently stand.
+Beyond this primary Score, the report provides the results of regression analyses to break down the factors contributing to the happiness score.
+These explanatory factors are critical, as they allow us to assess the influence of specific dimensions like economic output (GDP per capita) and social infrastructure (Social support) on national well-being.

 **Variables**:
 - Overall rank: Ranking of countries (1-156)